NovaGuide to Cultivating Holistic Menopause Wellness

 📚 Want to learn more?
 Read Reclaiming Your Nights: A Sleep Sanctuary Plan for Perimenopause

-👭 The Healing Power of Community
+👭 Menopause Community and Connection: The Healing Power of Support

+Finding menopause community support, women who understand what you're going through without explanation, is not a soft wellness add-on.
+It is a physiologically meaningful act of self-care that directly influences your stress hormones and your experience of this transition.
 The journey through menopause can feel isolating, but modern science is confirming an ancient truth: community is a form of medicine.

 This is not just a feeling; it is a biological imperative.
 If the stress of midlife (Section 4) is governed by cortisol, its antidote is oxytocin.